 - Blender is love

 Speaking of shortcuts, have you seen this super cool info-graphic made by Giuliano for Blender 2.8?
-(Full resolution here)
+(Full resolution here, it gets constant updates too)

 It might look like a lot but all you have to do is think about what you’re looking to do and find the category (white text, blue strip), once you follow a couple tutorials you’ll have a better grasp at it and an easier time finding what you need.
 With practice you’ll memorize them without having to think about it, your hand will just do its thing, but you got to try to use them instead of the menus.
 Future you will thank you a lot.